HassanIftikhar013/hassaniftikhar013.github.io/README.md

 ### 1️⃣ DIME – Deep Learning Driven Inversion Framework for Shear Modulus Estimation in MRE

 [![DIME Project Thumbnail](images/dime.png)](#)
-**Deep learning framework to estimate stiffness maps from MRE wavefields.**

 - Trains a U-Net–style model on **FEM-generated phantoms** to reconstruct shear modulus maps from complex-valued displacement fields. :contentReference[oaicite:1]{index=1}
 - Evaluated on **homogeneous, heterogeneous, and anatomy-informed phantoms** as well as **in vivo liver MRE data**.